isabella232/OfficeDocs-MicrosoftSearch-pr.de-DE/MicrosoftSearch/azure-devops-connector.md

 <!---Insert "Before you get started" recommendations for this data source-->

-## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Schritt 1: Hinzufügen eines Graph Connectors in der Microsoft 365 Admin Center
+## <a name="step-1-add-a-graph-connector-in-the-microsoft-365-admin-center"></a>Schritt 1: Hinzufügen eines Graph Connectors im Microsoft 365 Admin Center

 Folgen Sie den allgemeinen [Setupanweisungen.](./configure-connector.md)
 <!---If the above phrase does not apply, delete it and insert specific details for your data source that are different from general setup